lopezcasian/VideosApp/readme.md

 # Videos App

-Foobar is a PHP webapp where you can create an user and upload, see and delete videos.
+Videos App is a PHP webapp where you can create an user and upload, see and delete videos.

 ## Installation